Lyubitshka/Exercise_Block-Manipulation/README.md

 # Exercise_Block-Manipulation
-//Project form Udemy Course by Vertex Academy
+//Project from Udemy Course by Vertex Academy

 //Ready to play with & train on this
 <p>livingOrganism</p>